connor-shrader/reu-2021/README.md

 All statistical analysis in this project was done using version 4.1.0 of `R`.

 ## Repository Navigation
-- To see our final report, go to `latex/final-report/final-report.pdf`.
+- To see our final report for the REU, go to `latex/final-report/final-report.pdf`.
 - To see the code used to run simulations, see the files in `code/monte-carlo`.
 - To see the code used for the empirical data analysis, go to `code/empirical-data`.
-- To access simulation results, see `results/monte-carlo`.
+- To access simulation results, see `results`.
 - The models fit for the empirical data were too large to save on GitHub.
 - To see the code used to generate any figures, go to `code/figures`.
-Any figures that were saved are in `code/figures/images`.
+Any figures that were saved are in `figures`.

 ## Acknowledgments
 - This research was conducted as a part of the North Carolina A&T State University and Elon University Joint Summer REU Program in Mathematical Biology and was funded by the National Science Foundation DMS# 1851957/1851981.